dotnet/machinelearning/docs/building/windows-instructions.md

 From a (non-admin) Command Prompt window:

 - `build.cmd` - builds the assemblies
-- `build.cmd -runTests` - called after a normal "build.cmd" will run all tests
+- `build.cmd -test` - called after a normal "build.cmd" will run all tests
-- `build.cmd -buildPackages` called after a normal “build.cmd” will create the NuGet packages with the assemblies in “bin"
+- `build.cmd -pack` called after a normal “build.cmd” will create the NuGet packages with the assemblies in `artifacts\packages`"

 **Note**: Before working on individual projects or test projects you **must** run `build.cmd` from the root once before beginning that work.
 It is also a good idea to run `build.cmd` whenever you pull a large set of unknown changes into your branch.